wacncontent/CustomizeTool/output/articles/sql-database/sql-database-develop-python-simple-mac-osx.md

 [AZURE.INCLUDE [sql-database-develop-includes-selector-language-platform-depth](../includes/sql-database-develop-includes-selector-language-platform-depth.md)]

 This topic presents a code sample written in Python.
 The sample runs on a Mac computer.
-The sample and connects to Azure SQL Database by using the **pymssql** driver.
+The sample and connects to Azure SQL Database by using the **pymssql** driver. <!-- deleted by customization Additionally, please use our [Getting Started with Python on Mac](https://www.youtube.com/watch?v=OMpugPTwnTI) video to supplement this documentation. -->

 ## Requirements